Andrey Borodin: Education and early career

-Borodin serviced in the KGB Border Troops from 1985–87.
+Borodin served in the KGB Border Troops from 1985 to 1987.
 Following his service, he enrolled at the Moscow Finance Institute.
 From 1989 to 1990 while at the Moscow Finance Institute, he studied economics as a visiting student at the University of Passau, Germany, and then returned to Moscow and graduated with a degree in International Economics and Finance from the International Economics Department at the Moscow Finance Institute in 1991.
-For two years, he worked for Dresdner Bank in Germany - which has deep ties to former members of the KGB and Stasi services - on an 18-month training course in Dortmund, then moved to Frankfurt and worked at the bank’s head office in the Financial Institutions Department.
+For two years, he worked for Dresdner Bank in Germany - which has deep ties to former members of the KGB and Stasi services - on an 18-month training course in Dortmund, then moved to Frankfurt and worked at the bank's head office in the Financial Institutions Department.
 He left Dresdner Bank in late 1993, moved to Moscow, and in March 1994, was introduced to the Mayor of Moscow, Yury Luzhkov by Lev Alaluev (Лев Алалуев), and started working for the Government of Moscow as an economics and finance adviser to the Luzhkov.

 His relationships with Luzhkov, currently persona non grata in Russia since his dismissal by then-president Dmitry Medvedev in 2010, have been important for both his rise and current problems.